MicrosoftDocs/defender-docs/exposure-management/microsoft-security-exposure-management.md

     - **Graph queries**: You can query the exposure graph to explore assets, assess risks, and hunt for threats across on-premises, hybrid, and multicloud environments.
     - **Attack surface map**: The attack surface map provides information about your environment and provides query results in a visual format.

-- **Discover and safeguard critical assets**: Security Exposure Management marks predefined assets as critical.
-You can customize critical asset settings.
-You can then focus on those critical assets with prioritized triage or recommendation remediation, to ensure their safety and business continuity.
+- **Discover and safeguard critical assets**: Security Exposure Management marks predefined assets, and assets you customize, as critical.
+You can then focus and prioritize those critical assets for exploration, triage, and remediation, to ensure security and business continuity.

 - **Manage exposure**: Security Exposure Management provides a number of tools to manage exposure and mitigate exposure risk.
-    - **Exposure insights**: Exposure insights aggregate security posture data, and provide context around the security posture state of your asset inventory.
-Leverage insights to effectively prioritize security investments and focus areas.
+    - **Exposure insights**: Exposure insights aggregate security posture data, and provide rich context around the security posture state of your asset inventory.
+You leverage these insights to effectively prioritize security focus and investment.
+    - **Security recommendations**: Assets and workloads are assessment against security standards.
+Based on those assessments, security recommendations provide practical steps to help you remediate security issues that were identified.
+Security Exposure Management integrates recommendations fromMicrosoft Defender for Cloud running the [Defender for Cloud Security Posture Management (CSPM) plan](/azure/defender-for-cloud/concept-cloud-security-posture-management), and from Defender XDR [secure score](/microsoft-365/security/defender/microsoft-secure-score.md).
+    - **Metrics**: Metrics group together recommendations that have a similar context, and measure how you're doing in that context, from high to zero exposure for the context area.
-    - **Initiatives**: Initiatives focus on specific areas of security risk.
-Predefined initiatives help you to review and manage exposure in these specific areas.
-Iniatives might measure a specific type of security such as identity or endpoint security, or be horizontal across asset types, for example ransomware protection.
+    - **Initiatives**: Predefined initiatives gather metrics information that helps you to review and manage exposure in specific areas of security risk.
+        - Initiatives might measure a specific type of security such as identity or endpoint security, or focus horizontally across asset types, for example ransomware protection.
 Initiatives might also focus on known and emerging threats/attacks, or on specific compliance standards.
-    - **Metrics**: Measure how you're doing in a specific context.
+        - Initiative recommendations are derived from metrics within the initiative.
     - **Secure score**: In addition to exposure features in Security Exposure Management, the Security Exposure Management dashboard also includes secure score data.
 Secure score is an analytics tool that assigns a score based on security configuration settings.
 - **Manage exposure: attack paths**: As you manage exposure risk, attack paths show you how an attacker might breach your attack surface.
 Security Exposure Management:
     -  **Generates attack paths**: Security Exposure Management generates attack paths based on the data collected across assets and workloads.
 It simulates attack scenarios, and identifies weaknesses that an attacker could exploit.